pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/oob-verification.md

 * "challenge-response" (c) vs "pre-agreed" (p) indicate how challenges are obtained.
 * "direct" (d) vs "indirect" (i) indicate how proofs are submitted.

-The *mode* of the proof is a direct sum of the variations usee, e.g. "challenge-response direct" or "pre-agreed indirect".
+The *mode* of the proof is a direct sum of the variations used, e.g. "challenge-response direct" or "pre-agreed indirect".

 * The prover constructs a challenge:
     * In the challenge-response mode, the prover calls an API endpoint on the verifier to obtain a challenge.